reupen/msbuild-github-logger/README.md

 ## Notes

 The logger currently logs all warnings and errors.
 This may not be suitable if your project has a large number of warnings.

+Additionally, GitHub Actions has [limits on annotations including a limit of 10 warning and 10 error annotations per step](https://github.community/t/annotation-limitation/17998/2).